 Now we already know that QuickBooks is an accounting and bookkeeping software, so it’s all about playing with numbers.
 While you won’t have to deal with core mathematical equations and calculations as QuickBooks has its own calculator function, but your probability of catching and fixing problems will increase if you have a sound sense of numbers and are comfortable with your analytical skills.

 Amongst the pile of work that there is, it’s common to make a typing error or to enter a wrong figured data, it is also a possibility that your employer might give you incorrectly recorded figures.
-The bottom line is that you should be familiar enough with compound mathematical formula that the program will be using, in order to notice that if the projected numbers are going wrong, they weren't accurate in the first place.
-Attention to detail, strong analytical skills, proficiency in the numeric system, auditing, spreadsheet formulas and acquaintance with financial calculators are some domains that should be perfected when looking out for a QuickBooks related opportunity.
+The bottom line is that you should be familiar enough with a compound mathematical formula that the program will be using, in order to notice that if the projected numbers are going wrong, they weren’t accurate in the first place.
+Attention to detail, strong analytical skills, proficiency in the numeric system, auditing, spreadsheet formulas, and acquaintance with financial calculators are some domains that should be perfected when looking out for a QuickBooks-related opportunity.

 It is a crystal clear fact that accounting is the primary domain of QuickBooks and it makes accounting easier; so by default, having a profound knowledge of accounting is a major advantage when dealing with QuickBooks.
 A human accountant’s knowledge will always outdo a computer program.
 On top of that, it’s good to have a knowledge of accounts payable, accounts receivable, balance reporting, balance sheets, T accounts, financial statements, payroll processing, tax filing, and periodic statements.

 The better you understand your core employment agenda and your employer, the easier it would be for you to be categorized as an asset of the organization.
-Bookkeeping is an integral part of any organization and even if you’re efficient at it, when switching jobs you will always face new challenges in terms of new domains of work and new nature of accounts.
+Bookkeeping is an integral part of any organization and even if you’re efficient at it, when switching jobs you will always face new challenges in terms of new domains of work and the new nature of accounts.
 This is where deductive reasoning skills like logic, identifying causation, predicting outcomes, problem-solving skills, forecasting come at handy.

 Communication is the key when it comes to coordination in a business.
 It’s not possible to fully automate and solely base the work on computers and numbers.
 Cross-team and cross-domain communication is key.
 In order to impress your employer, you need to have excellent communication skills.
 Factors like active listening, verbal and written communication, will help you raise questions and better understand your duties and properly document your work.
 The way you present yourself sets the tone for the conversation and the entire context, it’s a very vital aspect of conducting business.